elasticio/api-docs/source/includes/_flows.md

 ### Returns

-Returns created flow as usual (jsonapi, for example look into `Create a flow` endpoint).
+Returns created flow-draft or the draft for existing flow.
+If destination flow has the existing draft it will be overwritten.

 Please notice once again: flow is copied as draft.
 So in response you may get empty flow (in `copy into new flow` mode) or old flow (in `copy into exsising flow` mode), as changes are done in draft, and draft is not included in response